-A comprehensive nuclear agreement would be structured in phases, with each contingent on the satisfactory completion of the preceding phase.
+The JCPOA is a lengthy, complex document containing five technical annexes.
+(On the day the final agreement was announced in Vienna, the White House issued a document, "Key Excerpts of the Joint Comprehensive Plan of Action," that is an Appendix to this monograph.)
+The comprehensive agreement is structured in phases, with each contingent on the satisfactory completion of the preceding phase.
 Such an approach, what political scientist Alexander George termed "conditional reciprocity," depends on mutual adherence to the specific negotiated steps in the sequence.
 In this case, if Iran does not fulfill its obligations, the process can be halted and the benefit, such as sanctions relief, reversed.
+As the nuclear accord was taken up for a 60-day review by the U.S. Congress, as stipulated in the Corker-Cardin bill, the UN Security Council passed Resolution 2231 endorsing the JCPOA on July 20.